 One advanced course in each concentration will require students to complete a final project, or capstone, in which they integrate learning and skills from across the full concentration.
 Capstone projects will be graded as a requirement of the course and also will serve as the final culminating artifact for students’ e-portfolios.
 Students will have the option to come to campus to present their final projects and receive face-to-face feedback from fellow students as well as the course instructor.
 Students who choose this option can use it to fulfill their elective on-campus learning experience requirement.

 BAAS students are only required to come to campus for two extended weekends as they complete the program.
 These face-to-face instructional experiences have been developed to provide students with opportunities for engagement with the Penn campus, while also providing students with choices for the experiences that best fit into their own schedules.

-The first on-campus learning experience takes place as part of the foundational requirement course in writing, which is mandatory for all students in the BAAS.
-The writing class, which will largely meet online, will have one intensive session on the Penn campus for three days, to be scheduled over a weekend.
+The first on-campus learning experience takes place as part of a foundational requirement course, which are mandatory for all students in the BAAS.
+Students can choose to enroll in the hybrid section of either PROW 100: Fundamentals of Professional Writing, or ICOM 100: Intercultural Communication.
+These classes, which largely meet online, have one intensive session on the Penn campus for three days, scheduled over a weekend.
 During the intensive weekend, students may meet faculty, participate in advising sessions, and connect with other campus resources.
-Students must complete this requirement in their first year in the BAAS program.
+Students must complete this residency requirement in their first year in the BAAS program.